amommendes/tweetstream/README.md

 - **Ingestion Layer:** all logic and infrastructure for collecting and writing data from twitter.
 - **Storage Layer:** we store data as parquet files in HDFS
-- **Analytics Layer:** the analytics layer provide tools for querying and analyzing ingested data, using standard SQL.
+- **Analytics Layer:** the analytics layer provides tools for querying and analyzing ingested data, using standard SQL.

 ![Code Arch](docs/img/arch.png)

 ### Twitter Streaming
-Using `tweepy` we stream tweets filtering them by desired hashtags.
-These tweets are sent to Kafka using our `KafkaSink`.
+Using `tweepy`, ingestion layer streams tweets, filtering them by desired hashtags.
+These tweets are sent to Kafka using the `KafkaSink`.
-Then it consumes the tweets from `twitter` topic using Spark Streaming and write them as `parquet` files to HDFS.
+Then, it consumes the tweets from `twitter` topic using Spark Streaming and write them as `parquet` files to HDFS.
-This simple diagram illustrates this flow:
+This simple diagram illustrates the flow:

 ![Code Arch](docs/img/code_arch.png)